ABHES PROGRAM SPECIALIST AND ADMINISTRATIVE TEAM LEADER EVALUATOR TRAINING REQUIREMENTS

-(New evaluators and individuals who have not participated on a visit in three (3) years)
+(New evaluators and individuals who have not participated on a visit in two years)

-If you are interested in serving as an on-site evaluator for ABHES, please review the policy statement, “The Importance of Evaluator Training,” which provides information such as minimum qualifications and training requirements to serve as an ABHES evaluator.
+If you are interested in serving as an on-site evaluator for ABHES, please review the information under the Becoming an ABHES Evaluator tab, which provides links to the Program Specialist and Administrative Team Leader Packets.